How Does Investment Banking Work? A Simple Starter Guide

 Investment banks take on risks on behalf of their clients in exchange for a fee.
 In the process, the banks buy assets from their clients and sell them to the market or other investors.
 As there’s a risk that these assets might not sell, the bank charges a fee as compensation should this happen.
 This process is known as underwriting.

 Underwriting is a vital process in the financial world.
-The level of risk is determined by thorough research, with underwriters looking at the financial situation of the securities issuer such as their cash flow and debts.
-From there, the underwriter will set the stock pricing for sale.
+The level of risk is determined by thorough research, with underwriters examining the securities issuer's financial situation, such as cash flow and debts.
+From there, the underwriter sets the stock pricing for sale.

 As this price is set on a case-by-case basis, this ensures that all stock is priced fairly for the entire market and allows investment banks to set fairer loan rates that they think will be the least risky and turn the highest profit.